 4381 Special Topics (3-0).
 Selected topics in mass media and mass communication.
 (May be repeated once for credit when topic varies.)
+Prerequisites: Senior standing and department chair approval.

 4391 Research.
 A specialized course which may be directed reading or research for superior students majoring in mass media.